Generalization bounds for learning under graph-dependence: A survey: Abstract

 \section{Abstract}

-Traditional statistical learning theory relies on the assumption that data are identically and independently generated from a given distribution (i.i.d.).
-The independently distributed assumption, on the other hand, fails to hold in many real applications.
-In this survey, we consider learning settings in which examples are dependent and their dependence relationship can be characterised by a graph.
-We collect various graph-dependent concentration bounds, which are then used to derive Rademacher and stability generalization bounds for learning from graph-dependent data.
-We illustrate this paradigm with three learning tasks and provide some research directions for future work.
-To the best of our knowledge this is the first survey on this subject.
+Traditional statistical learning theory relies on the assumption that data are identically and independently distributed (i.i.d.). \redd{However, this assumption often does not hold in many real-life applications.
+In this survey, we explore learning scenarios where examples are dependent and their dependence relationship is described by a {\it dependency graph}, a commonly utilized model in probability and combinatorics.} We collect various graph-dependent concentration bounds, which are then used to derive Rademacher complexity and stability generalization bounds for learning from graph-dependent data.
+We illustrate this paradigm through practical learning tasks and provide some research directions for future work.
+To our knowledge, this survey is the first of this kind on this subject.